Pinched nerve remedies

-Pinched nerve remedies and alternative treatments are often sought by patients who experience the numbness, tingling and pain associated with this condition.
-Symptoms can be found anywhere in the body, depending on where the impinged nerve is located.
-Pinched nerves in the neck may cause symptoms in the neck, shoulders, arms and hands while those affecting the lower back can cause discomfort from the hips to the feet.
+Remedies and alternative treatments are often sought by patients who experience the pain, numbness, tingling and weakness associated with a pinched nerve.
+Symptoms can be found anywhere in the body, depending on where the compressed nerve is located.
+Pinched nerves in the cervical spine may cause symptoms in the neck, shoulders, arms and hands while those affecting the lower back can cause discomfort from the hips to the feet.

 While every patient responds to treatment differently, the following pinched nerve remedies are popular options to consider:

-- Pilates – Pilates is a type of exercise that strengthens the core muscles in the back and abdominals.
+- Pilates.
+Pilates is a type of exercise that strengthens the core muscles in the back and abdominals.
 Stronger back muscles can provide better support to vertebrae, keeping them in place and away from spinal nerves.

-Outpatient procedures at Laser Spine Institute
+Outpatient pinched nerve procedures at Laser Spine Institute